UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 This will trigger a new deployment on the second repository.

 Please note that in this scenario you need to inspect 2 builds on 2 separate repositories if you just want to inspect the logs.

-## Q: I can't sign `.drone.yml`

-- Make sure that your repository is activated in Drone
-- Make sure your `DRONE_SERVER` and `DRONE_TOKEN` are properly set
-- Make sure you can successfully connect to Drone by typing `drone info`

 ## Q: Should I use Gitlab with Quay?